 You: Really?
 That’s so great!!!!
 I love you too since I met you for the first time!

 Your Crush: Wait, what?
-I mean as a friend… [taking off the “ladder”]
+I mean as a friend… [the “ladder” is taken off]

-I was very excited because I was appointed as the project leader by my boss.
+I was very happy because I was appointed as the project leader by my boss.
 However, the project was cancelled suddenly and now I feel “the ladder has been taken off”.

 Synonym: 裏切る (うらぎる), betray